SCanakis/Dnd-Inventory-Manager/README.md

 ## 🎲 About

 Built for D&D enthusiasts who want a digital companion for character management and inventory tracking.
-Perfect for both players and DMs!
+Perfect for both players and DMs!!!